SINDHI TOMATO KADHI

 Note: The order in which you add vegetables will impact the texture of the veggies.
 Follow the guideline below for the best results.

-- Add the root vegetables first.
-Vegetables that take longer to cook such as potatoes, yum..., cook the vegetables for a couple of minutes to give them a head start.
+- Add the root vegetables first: Vegetables that take longer to cook such as potatoes, yum..., cook the vegetables for a couple of minutes to give them a head start.

-- Next add vegetables that require less cooking time such as cauliflower, peas, green beans, lauki or bottle gourd, bhee or lotus roots (cooked), sugar snap peas, tindora, or ivy gourd.
+- Next add vegetables that require less cooking time: Such as cauliflower, peas, green beans, lauki or bottle gourd, bhee or lotus roots (cooked), sugar snap peas, tindora, or ivy gourd.
 Cook these vegetables until tender-crisp, but not too soft or mushy.

-Note: I prefer to cook the okra before adding it to the kadhi since adding the raw okra makes it very mushy and slimy.
+Note: I prefer to cook the okra before adding it to the curry since adding the raw okra makes it very mushy and slimy.
 Also, I cook drumsticks before adding them to remove any bitter taste from the drumsticks.

 Finally, adjust the seasoning.
 Add lemon juice for more tangy kadhi.